Slaying the Agile Dragon

 Lot’s of folks have jumped on the Agile bandwagon, and certainly, there is a lot of good stuff going on out there.
 At the same time, however, there is a lot of “not quite there” or even “not getting anywhere” agile going on.
 So much so, that some teams have taken to calling their organizations’ attempt to integrate Agile into their existing processes such derisive names as Agilefall, ScrumBut, or FrAgile.

 What’s going on?
 Despite Agile being around for a while now, there still exists much misinformation, confusion, and poor execution of Agile principles and practices.
 Change can be hard, and an organization’s Agile adoption is no exception.
 However, it can be made much easier if there is shared understanding of what Agile actually is.
 This workshop examines the essence of Agile, what it means to be Agile, and works to dispel myths and misperceptions that might be holding your organization’s Agile adoption back.

 Falls Church, VA, 22042

 Preregistration is required at this PM Tools session.
 To ensure adequate space for our guests, we began requiring preregistration and a small fee for PM Tools in October 2011.
-We do accept walk-in registrations at the time of the event if space becomes available.

 About the Speakers